 Who will benefit by attending:

-Working in this field since 1990, TALK uses African language and intercultural learning as a vehicle through which to build effective personal relationships based on mutual understanding, respect and trust.
+Working in this field since 1990, TALK uses African language and intercultural learning as a vehicle through which to build meaningful relationships based on mutual understanding, respect and trust.

-Through its unique methodology, TALK is much more than language learning; it is a means to understand, appreciate and embrace diversity, thus enabling people to become enthusiastic participants in the multi-lingual and multi-cultural reality of our country.
+Through its unique methodology, TALK is much more than language learning; it is a means to understand, appreciate and embrace diversity, thus positively tapping into the immense human resourcefulness of any institution.

 Outcomes will include:

-* Learning language that is relevant to participants' personal needs.
+* Learning language that is relevant to learners' personal needs.